phyokota/Allez/README.md

 Created two ipynb files in order to play with the data more and find good rankings for the input metrics tab.

+5/27

+Altered the Blueprint markdown file to have the ranks of certain benchmarks.
+For next time: change the distributions tab into a training tab and merge the distributions into the benchmarks tab.